MicrosoftDocs/azure-docs/articles/storage/blobs/storage-quickstart-blobs-dotnet.md

 ## Configure your storage connection string

 In the application, you must provide the connection string for your storage account.
-It is recommended to store this connection string within an environment variable on the local machine running the application.
-Follow one of the examples below depending on your Operating System to create the environment variable.
-Replace \<yourconnectionstring\> with your actual connection string.
+It is recommended that you store this connection string within an environment variable on the local machine running the application.
+Follow one of the examples below to create the environment variable, depending on your operating system.
+Replace \<yourconnectionstring\> with the actual connection string.

 ### Linux